 - 6. Select the Copy sources into project checkbox. - 7.
-Click Next to get to the Add Constraints window, then select the following file: <Extract_Dir>\Sources\xdc\top_io<board>.xdc - 8.
+Click Next to get to the Add Constraints window, then click the Add Files button, and select the following file: <Extract_Dir>\Sources\xdc\top_io<board>.xdc - 8.
 Select the Copy constraints files into project checkbox.

-Note: These constraint files are full design constraints, scoped to the top level design.
+Note: These constraint files are full design constraints, scoped to the top-level design.
 This constraint file does not include a floorplan.

 - 9. Click Next to choose the part.
-In the Part selector, click on Boards and (using filters if needed) choose the appropriate target platform: - Kintex UltraScale KCU105 Evaluation Platform - Virtex UltraScale VCU108 Evaluation Platform - Kintex UltraScale+ KCU116 Evaluation Platform - Virtex UltraScale+ VCU118 Evaluation Platform - 10.
+In the Part selector, click on Boards and (using filters if needed) choose the appropriate target platform: - Kintex UltraScale KCU105 Evaluation Platform - Virtex UltraScale VCU108 Evaluation Platform - o Kintex UltraScale+ KCU116 Evaluation Platform - o Virtex UltraScale+ VCU118 Evaluation Platform - 10.
 Then click Next and then Finish to complete project creation.
 The Sources window shows a standard hierarchical view of the design.